Lujens/Traffic-Light/README.md

-🚦 Traffic Light & Crosswalk Controller
-Group Project – Arduino UNO R3

-This project implements a fully functional traffic intersection controller using an Arduino UNO R3, two breadboards, LEDs, buttons, and hardware interrupts.
-It simulates a real-world intersection with North/South and East/West lanes, each with their own traffic lights and pedestrian crosswalks.

-📌 Project Overview

-The circuit includes:

-Two-direction traffic lights (North/South and East/West), each with:

-Red, Yellow, and Green LEDs

-Two pedestrian crosswalks, each with:

-A crosswalk button

-White “Walk” LED

-Red “Don’t Walk” LED

-A wiring layout showing resistors, LEDs, buttons, and Arduino UNO R3 connections.

-The goal of this project is to write Arduino code that correctly controls the full traffic cycle, pedestrian signals, and interrupt-driven crosswalk requests.

-✅ Requirements
-1. Traffic Light Timing

-Implement the standard traffic sequence:

-Green → Yellow → Red

-Both-Red phase (safety delay)

-Both directions remain Red briefly before switching

-This reflects real-world intersections, giving time to clear the intersection and avoid collisions.

-⏱ Timing Rule:
-No phase may be shorter than 2–3 seconds, ensuring the sequence is clearly observable.

-2. Crosswalk Control

-Each crosswalk button:

-Uses an external interrupt to set a “walk requested” flag

-Triggers the White “Walk” LED during the next Red phase for that direction

-Activates the Red “Don’t Walk” LED during unsafe periods

-3. Hardware Timers & Interrupts (Required)
-✔ Hardware Timer Interrupt

-A periodic interrupt (e.g., every 10–100 ms) updates timing counters that drive the traffic state machine.

-✔ External Interrupts

-Each pedestrian button has an ISR that sets a request flag:

-walkRequested_NS

-walkRequested_EW

-The main loop checks these flags and starts the walk cycle during the next available Red phase.

-4. Extra Credit (+5%)

-During the second half of the pedestrian walk interval, the White LED blinks, signaling the pedestrian to finish crossing.

-📂 Deliverables
+# 🚦 Traffic Light & Crosswalk Controller
+**Group Project – Arduino UNO R3**

+This project implements a fully functional **traffic intersection controller** using an Arduino UNO R3, two breadboards, LEDs, buttons, and hardware interrupts.
+It simulates a real-world intersection with **North/South** and **East/West** lanes, each with their own traffic lights and pedestrian crosswalks.

+---

+## 📌 Project Overview

+**Circuit includes:**

+### Traffic Lights (Two Directions)
+- Red LED
+- Yellow LED
+- Green LED

+### Pedestrian Crosswalks (Two total)
+- Crosswalk push-button
+- White **“Walk”** LED
+- Red **“Don’t Walk”** LED

+Also included: a wiring layout demonstrating Arduino UNO R3 connections, resistors, LEDs, and buttons.

+**Goal:** implement Arduino code that controls the traffic cycle, pedestrian signals, and interrupt-driven crosswalk requests.

+---

+## ✅ Requirements

+### 1. Traffic Light Timing
+- Implement the standard traffic sequence: **Green → Yellow → Red**
+- Include a **Both-Red phase (safety delay)** where both directions display Red briefly before switching to the next Green.
+  - This reflects real-world intersections to allow vehicles to clear the intersection and reduce collision risk.

+**Timing rule:** No phase may be shorter than **2–3 seconds** (each phase must be long enough to observe clearly).

+---

+### 2. Crosswalk Control
+- Each crosswalk button uses an **external interrupt** to set a “walk requested” flag.
+- When the corresponding lane enters its next **Red** phase, the White **Walk** LED is activated if a request is pending.
+- The Red **Don’t Walk** LED is shown when crossing is not permitted.

+---

+### 3. Hardware Timers & Interrupts (Required)

+#### ✔ Hardware Timer Interrupt
+- Use a periodic hardware timer interrupt (e.g., every **10–100 ms**) to maintain counters that drive the traffic state machine.

+#### ✔ External Interrupts
+- Each pedestrian button has an ISR that sets a request flag, for example:
+  - `walkRequested_NS`
+  - `walkRequested_EW`
+- The main loop checks these flags and begins the walk cycle during the next available Red phase.

+---

+### 4. Extra Credit (+5%)
+- Blink the White **Walk** LED during the **last half** of the walk interval to signal pedestrians to finish crossing.

+---

+## 📂 Deliverables

 This repository includes:

-Arduino source code (.ino) implementing:
+- Arduino source file: `traffic_controller.ino` implementing:

-Full traffic light timing sequence
+  - Full traffic light timing sequence

-Crosswalk behavior with interrupts
+  - Crosswalk request behavior using interrupts

-Hardware timer usage
+  - Hardware timer usage

-Documentation and comments explaining the design
+- Documentation and inline comments explaining the design and state transitions

+---

-🛠 Technologies Used
+## 🛠 Technologies Used

-Arduino UNO R3
+- **Arduino UNO R3**

-Hardware timers (Timer1 recommended)
+- Hardware timers (e.g., `Timer1`)

-External interrupts (attachInterrupt())
+- External interrupts (`attachInterrupt()`)

-LEDs, resistors, push-buttons
+- LEDs, resistors, push-buttons

-Breadboard-based wiring
+- Breadboard wiring

+---

-🎯 Learning Outcomes
+## 🎯 Learning Outcomes

-State machine design
+- State machine design

-Real-time embedded system behavior
+- Real-time embedded system behavior

-Interrupt-driven programming
+- Interrupt-driven programming

-Timing control using hardware timers
+- Timing control using hardware timers

-Practical traffic engineering concepts
+- Practical traffic engineering concepts

+---

+## 📎 Notes / Suggestions
+- Recommend using `Timer1` for the periodic timer and `attachInterrupt()` for button ISRs.
+- Ensure debouncing strategy for push-buttons (hardware or software).
+- Comment the code to explain why the both-Red safety delay exists (real-world justification).